m0usm/spicetify-startup-script/README.md

 1.  **Download:** Download the [`setup_autostart.bat`](setup_autostart.bat) file from this repository (click the file, then click "Download Raw File").

+2.  **CRITICAL Confirmation Step (Type 'Y'):**
+    When the script is executed, a PowerShell window may briefly appear asking you to confirm the installation of the **NuGet Package Provider** or similar dependencies. **You MUST type `Y` and press Enter** to allow the script to proceed with the Spicetify installation.
+This step is mandatory for the setup to complete.

-2.  **Execute as Administrator (Recommended Method):**
+3.  **Execute as Administrator (Recommended Method):**
     * Right-click the downloaded `setup_autostart.bat` file and select **"Run as administrator"**.

-3.  **Alternative Execution via Terminal (Drag & Drop):**
+4.  **Alternative Execution via Terminal (Drag & Drop):**
     * Open the Command Prompt (`cmd`) or PowerShell **as Administrator**.
     * **Drag the `setup_autostart.bat` file** into the Terminal window to automatically insert its full path.
     * Press **Enter** to run the script.

-4.  **Finished:** The routine is set up.
+5.  **Finished:** The routine is set up.
 The script will now execute automatically upon every subsequent user login.

 ---

 ## ⚠️ Important Notes

-### PowerShell Prompt during Setup

-**When running the `setup_autostart.bat` script, a PowerShell window may briefly appear.**

-This window might ask you to confirm the installation of the **NuGet Package Provider** or similar necessary dependencies.
-If prompted, you **must type `Y` and press Enter** to allow the script to proceed with the Spicetify installation.
-This is a standard Windows security prompt.
+### Antivirus/Malwarebytes Warning (False Positive)

+Due to the nature of the script—downloading and executing remote code via PowerShell (`iwr ... | iex`)—your antivirus software (such as Malwarebytes) may flag the `setup_autostart.bat` file or the execution process as a **Generic Payload** or **Suspicious Behavior**.

+* This is generally a **False Positive** because the script is only executing the official Spicetify installation command.
+* If you trust the Spicetify source, you can safely **add an exclusion** for the `setup_autostart.bat` file in your antivirus program before running it.

 ### Security

 This script executes a command that downloads code from an external server and runs it immediately (`iwr -useb ... | iex`).
 Ensure you trust the source (Spicetify CLI) before running the automated script, and consider reviewing the contents of the official installation script periodically.

-### Antivirus/Malwarebytes Warning (False Positive)

-Due to the nature of the script—downloading and executing remote code via PowerShell (`iwr ... | iex`)—your antivirus software (such as Malwarebytes) may flag the `setup_autostart.bat` file or the execution process as a **Generic Payload** or **Suspicious Behavior**.

-* This is a **False Positive** because the script is only executing the official Spicetify installation command.
-* If you trust the Spicetify source, you can safely **add an exclusion** for the `setup_autostart.bat` file in your antivirus program before running it.

 ### Uninstallation